1: Surface Preparation for Wood Finishing

 Sand the surface with 150-grit or finer paper and remove dust with air or a water-dampened cloth.
-Surface must be free of dirt, oil, wax, solvents, and any other chemical residue before finishing.
+The surface must be free of dirt, oil, wax, solvents, and any other chemical residue before finishing.
 You may choose to apply Aqua Coat Clear Stain Base before your final sanding.
-This will eliminate most grain raise issues and will reduce the “blotchiness” that occurs with some soft woods such as poplar and basswood and some of the nicer hard woods such as cherry and walnut.
-Clear Stain Base also works as a pre-stain, wood conditioner, or wood-prep that many of the major stain manufacturers recommend.
+This will eliminate most grain raise issues and will reduce the “blotchiness” that occurs with some softwoods such as poplar and basswood and some of the nicer hardwoods such as cherry and walnut.
+Clear Stain Base also works as a pre-stain, wood conditioner, or wood-prep that many of the major stain manufacturers recommend when finishing.

 If the wood has been chemically stripped, the wood surface must be neutralized.
-If a wood bleach has been applied to brighten the color, bleach must be neutralized with a diluted solution of oxalic acid or vinegar prior to sealing.
+If a wood bleach has been applied to brighten the color, bleach must be neutralized with a diluted solution of oxalic acid or vinegar prior to sealing and finishing.

 2: Optional Step